hexhowells/rna-folding/README.md

 - mRNA folding affects translation and stability

 RNA has 3 primary structures:
-1. Primary structure - the initial linear sequence of nucleotides (our input?)
+1. Primary structure - the initial linear sequence of nucleotides (our input)
 2. Secondary structure - local structures in the RNA (hairpin loops, stems, bulges, internal loop, etc)
 3. Tertiary structure - the full 3D shape of the RNA